 - Residential: up to $1,500*

 When you generate solar power, any energy you don't use immediately flows back into the electric grid.
 Utilities pays for the energy returned to the grid through net metering credits on your monthly utility bill based on the current residential rates.

-Note: Residential energy rates and billing will change to a Time-of-Day rate structure beginning October 2018.
+Note: Residential energy rates and billing changed to a Time-of-Day rate structure October 2018.

 Tax Credits for Solar Investments: